pic

 Reductions and Map-Reductions

-OhMyThreads also offers multithreaded versions of reduce and mapreduce.
-They're respectively referred to as treduce and tmapreduce.
-These functions internally handle the race conditions inherent in reductions and address performance issues like false sharing.
-Notably, unlike map, these functions can achieve optimal performance without requiring a specified output type.
+OhMyThreads additionally provides multithreaded counterparts to reduce and mapreduce, respectively referred to as treduce and tmapreduce.
+These functions automatically manage the race conditions inherent in reductions, also addressing performance issues such as false sharing.
+Unlike tmap, they can achieve optimal performance without the need to explicitly specify an output type.

 x = rand(1_000_000)